bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-tokens.md

 sidebar_position: 2
 ---

-# Tokens in Binance Chain and Binance Smart Chain
+# Tokens in Beacon Chain  and BNB Smart Chain

-## What role does BNB play in securing Binance Smart Chain?
+## What role does BNB play in securing BNB Smart Chain ?

 BNB is the token used to prevent `nothing-at-stake` problem.

-## What are tokens on Binance Smart Chain?
+## What are tokens on BNB Smart Chain ?

 BNB is the native token for BSC, and pegged BEP2 tokens on BSC is called BEP20.

 ## What is BEP2?

-A simple token protocol for easy management of asset on Binance chain <https://github.com/binance-chain/BEPs/blob/master/BEP2.md>
+A simple token protocol for easy management of asset on Beacon Chain  <https://github.com/binance-chain/BEPs/blob/master/BEP2.md>

 BNB is BEP2